 Ginko Biloba – is known to improve blood flow to the skin and therefore the scalp.
 Healthy blood flow can deliver the nutrients your hair needs to grow.

 Silica – An element that has been proven in studies to help improve hair growth and strength.
 A very important addition to any hair supplement.
 Silica could also help improve your nails and skin, too!

 Vitamin C – An important precursor in the synthesis of collagen and proteins.
 Hair is made up of keratin, which is a protein!

 Zinc – I love that they’ve included zinc in their supplement.
 One of the complaints from many people who take biotin is that it can break them out.
 With the addition of zinc in HairAnew, it can really help prevent that from happening.
 Zinc fights inflammation and has proven effects in stopping spots and acne.

-HairAnew also has a highly bioavailable form of zinc, and zinc is something that many vegans can be low in because of their relatively high intake of copper from plants.
+HairAnew also has a highly bioavailable form of zinc, because zinc is something that many vegans can be low or even deficient in.

-Zinc deficiency is also one factor in hair loss or a condition known as alopecia.
+Zinc deficiency also happens to be one factor in hair loss or a condition known as alopecia.

 My only gripe with this supplement is that it just gives you 500 mcg of biotin, which is considerably lower than what you get in other popular hair growth supplements.

 And the supplement contains vitamin D2 instead of vitamin D3 (and contains a very small amount of 200 IU).